rvsrnvsn/ICML2019/README.md

     * Perception, physics, and rendering model are all learned NNs
   - Plan using model
     * Given end goal image of stacked objects, how to drop objects to achieve this?
-    * Replan after each action
+    * Re-plan after each action
   - Experiments: can do this in real-world, robot can learn how to recreate many configurations since it learns underlying physics
 + Diverse demonstrations
   - Collect diverse data in scalable way